-Welcome from the President
+Welcome from the Interim President

 On behalf of the faculty and staff, I welcome you to the Northeastern Illinois University community.
-You are now a part of the most culturally and ethnically diverse institution of higher education in the Midwest.
-I am confident you will find Northeastern to be a great fit, and a vibrant place to attain your academic and personal goals.
+You are now a part of one of the most culturally and ethnically diverse institutions of higher education in the Midwest.
+I am confident you will find Northeastern to be a great fit, and a vibrant place to reach your academic and personal goals.

-As a part of our University community, you will become well acquainted with our Institutional Values as they are woven throughout your educational experience: Integrity, Excellence, Access to Opportunity, Diversity, Community, and Empowerment Through Learning.
+As a part of our University community, you will become well acquainted with our Institutional Values, as they are woven throughout your educational experience: Integrity, Excellence, Access to Opportunity, Diversity, Community, and Empowerment Through Learning.

-The time you spend with us will transform you in many ways, and I encourage you to take full advantage of all the opportunities Northeastern can offer you.
-Learning takes place not only in the classroom, but also by participating in student organizations, service learning and volunteer activities, and informal interactions with faculty, staff and fellow students.
+The time you spend with us will transform you in many ways, and I encourage you to take full advantage of all the opportunities Northeastern has to offer.
+Learning takes place not only in the classroom, but also by participating in student organizations, service learning and volunteer activities, and through informal interactions with faculty, staff and fellow students.

-I also encourage you to use this Student Handbook and the online Academic Catalog, which can be accessed at catalog.neiu.edu, as your official guides to academic and student programming and services.
+I also encourage you to use this Student Handbook and the online Academic Catalog, as your official guides to academic and student programming and University services.
 Whenever you have questions or need help, an entire University community is here for you.